Mid-week Meal: Stuffed Mushroom Burger

 By Dorothy Miles

 Few things compare to the unadulterated pleasure of a really good, juicy burger.
 However, we all know that we should be eating less red meat where we can for the sake of our health and for the sake of the planet!
-Sweet and tangy red onion relish paired with the gooey cheese stuffing in this mushroom burger will help you get your burger craving if you’re trying to eat less meat this January.
+Sweet and tangy red onion relish paired with the gooey cheese in this stuffed mushroom burger will help you get your burger craving if you’re trying to go meat free (or just eat less!) this January.

 For the red onion relish: